 Part-Time Students: Part-time or part-year attendance affects how usage is calculated.
 The Department of Education will use a formula that relates the number of days in the borrower's loan period to the number of days in the academic year (defined as fall/spring for most students, or fall/spring/summer for students borrowing during the summer semester).
 Students that attend full time for the entire academic year have a fraction equal to one, which means the student has used one year's worth of subsidy.
 Students attending less than full-time have their fractions adjusted based on their attendance.
-However, if a part-time student uses their full annual loan limit for a period that is less than a full academic year (example, they attend only in the spring semester and take an entire year's worth of subsidized loan), no adjustment will be made for less than full-time enrollment.

 Transfer Students: A student who transfers between programs does not reset his or her eligibility.
 Loans borrowed for the previous program will count against the student's current limit.
 For example: a student receives three years of subsidized loans for a two-year program, then transfers into a four-year program.
 For the four-year program, the student's maximum eligibility period is six years, but she has already used up three years of eligibility, so she has three years of subsidized eligibility remaining while in the four-year program.
 Students that transfer into a program of study that is shorter than his or her previous program may not have remaining subsidized eligibility.
 Example: a student who completed a four-year program and borrowed subsidized loans each of those years and then returns to school for a two-year program would have no remaining subsidized eligibility since he received subsidies for four full years already.